 Like most sites where you want to grab attention, posts on Medium need an image.
-It is absolutely vital.
+This is absolutely vital.
 Preferably use an original image, as copying an image from Google Images is likely to get you an image used by thousands of others, and you may infringe copyright.
 You don’t need to go out taking photos, though.

 I suggest Canva, a free online app for creating original images, which I used to create the image at the beginning of this post.
 For Medium, make sure you use large images of at least 900px wide, as bigger images attract more attention.

 Import or Create Content

 Some might be concerned about creating duplicate content.
-However, most SEO experts seem to agree that posting your already published articles on Medium does not cause Google to penalise you for duplicate content.
+However, most SEO experts seem to agree that posting your already published articles as Medium publications does not cause Google to penalise you for duplicate content in search results

 However, I often edit, change or add to my articles before publishing on Medium, as Medium readers are a different audience to those who find my blog via Google Search or social media.

 The biggest factor the consider when publishing on Medium is the quality of the article.
-A great article of a good length and well-written can only do your author brand a lot of good because people do actually read on this platform.
+A good story on Medium of a good length and well-written can only do your author brand a lot of good because people do actually read on this platform.